CS2103AUG2016-F11-C2/main/src/test/data/ManualTesting/TestScript.md

 block new                                # "Encapsulate your details in ' '"
 block ``                                 # "Blank task?
 Did you mean to block out a date?
-Type help to see usage." block 'hershey's hersh'                  # "Specify a time/date range for the block." block 'day' 10/31/2016                   # Adds a task 'day' occupying 10/31/2016 add 'conflict' 10/31/2016                # "Time slot blocked!
-Here is a list of all your blocked slots." block 'exam' 1300                        # Adds a task 'exam' occupying today 1pm to 2pm block 'wedding' tmr 1300 to 12/31 1400   # Adds a task 'wedding' occupying tomorrow 1pm to 12/31 2pm block 2300 '12pm'                        # Adds a task '12pm' occupying today 11pm to tomorrow 12am add 'tag' tomorrow -tag1 -tag2           # "Time slot blocked!
+Type help to see usage." block 'hershey's hersh'                  # "Specify a time/date range for the block." block 'wedding' tmr 1300 to 12/31 1400   # Adds a task 'wedding' occupying tomorrow 1pm to 12/31 2pm block 'exam' 1300                        # Adds a task 'exam' occupying today 1pm to 2pm block 2300 '12pm'                        # Adds a task '12pm' occupying today 11pm to tomorrow 12am add 'tag' tomorrow -tag1 -tag2           # "Time slot blocked!
 Here is a list of all your blocked slots." la                                       # Shows all tasks in the list